Luobata/vue-form-validator/readme.md

     6. lengthtype global-config or rule in the validate-form or exact dom
     7. number
     8. float value is the length of the number

+3. config
+    1. lengthType: the length rule for property length